e-johnstonn/FableForge/README.md

 ## 🛠 Install
 1. Clone the repository
 2. Install requirements.txt
-3. Set up your OpenAI and Replicate API keys in `keys.env`
+3. Set up your OpenAI and Replicate API keys in `keys.env` - More on this below
-4. To save your images and prompts, set up your Activeloop Deep Lake token and dataset path in `keys.env`
+4. To save your images and prompts, set up your Activeloop Deep Lake token and dataset path in `keys.env` - More on this below
 5. Run `streamlit run main.py` to start the app!

+## 🧠 Deep Lake Setup
+During the creation of this project, I used Deep Lake to store the generated pictures and prompts in the cloud, as it makes it easy to work with multiple modalities of data (image/text), and displays them in a web UI.
+To set this up yourself, go to the [Deep Lake website](https://www.activeloop.ai/) and make an account.
+Once logged in, you can click "Train deep learning models", then "Create dataset", which will guide you through getting an API token and dataset link.
+Put the token and dataset path in the `keys.env` file and you're good to go.

+## 🖼️ Replicate Setup
+A Replicate API key is necessary for this app.
+To get one, go to the [Replicate website](https://replicate.com/) and create an account, then take your API key and put it in `keys.env`.
+Replicate provides free image generation for new users.

 ## Improvements
-- This demo is currently set up to use the Replicate API for image generation.
-However, for best results, connect it to your own Stable Diffusion setup (local or cloud-based) with a custom model/LoRA specific to your use case.
+- This demo uses Replicate for image generation due to its ease of use.
+Connect it to your own Stable Diffusion setup (local or cloud-based) for better results.
+I recommend some combination of [Diffusers](https://github.com/huggingface/diffusers) and [FastAPI](https://github.com/tiangolo/fastapi) as a starting point.

 ## License
 [MIT License](LICENSE)